hcshires/Orion-Antivirus/README.md

 The Algorithm consists of generating an MD5 hash checksum for the user's file and comparing it with a list of known malware MD5 hashes in a text file.
 This program is open source and free to download and use on Windows machines with .NET 4.6.1 or higher.

 Thank you for using Orion Antivirus!
 Please submit feedback or feature requests below.
-Visit our website for more products and information: https://hcshires.github.io/
+Visit my website for other projects and information: https://hcshires.github.io/

 -- Henry Shires